 To amend your tax return - you'll need to file an IRS Form 1040X.
 Don't worry, you won't need to file all your taxes again, only the missing information.

-Alternatively, if you've deliberately underreported or avoided reporting crypto on your taxes altogether, the IRS just updated Form 14457 to include a section on reporting virtual currency.
-Form 14457 is a voluntary disclosure application that allows taxpayers who may be facing criminal prosecution for violation of tax laws voluntarily disclose information to the IRS they previously failed to disclose.
-By filing a Form 14457, you agree to comply with the IRS and pay any due taxes.
+Alternatively, if you've deliberately underreported or avoided reporting crypto on your taxes altogether, the IRS just updated Form 14457to include a section on reporting virtual currency.
+Form 14457 is a voluntary disclosure application that allows taxpayers who may be facing criminal prosecution for violation of tax laws to voluntarily disclose information to the IRS they previously failed to disclose.
+By filing Form 14457, you agree to comply with the IRS and pay any due taxes.

 How Koinly crypto tax calculator can help

 We get it.
 Crypto taxes are time consuming, that’s why we made Koinly crypto tax calculator.
 We make it easy to get your crypto taxes done in no time at all and ensure you remain tax compliant.